wekeo/eo-data-vis-good-practice-guide/docs/source/04_what_makes_a_good_story/04_3_communicating_science.rst

 Communicating science
 ---------------------

-Modern media offers huge opportunities for communicating science to the broadest possible audience.
+Modern media offers huge opportunities for science communication to very broad audiences.

-This is ever more frequently done by scientists themselves as a result of passion for sharing knowledge, and more and more commonly as an explicit requirement of their research activities.
-Engagement with media offers a number of benefits to the scientific community including:
+The role of communicating science is increasingly being taken on by scientists due to their passion for sharing knowledge and also as an explicit requirement of their research activities.

+Scientists can cmmunicate through blogs and articles or social media posts, or through the mainstream media.

+This can bring a number of benefits including:

-* Promotion of primary research (i.e. journal articles).
+* Promotion of research (i.e. journal articles).
-* Acting as role models for future generations and helping to create a feeling of participation and ownership - showing that science is part of society.
+* Establishment of scientists as role models for future generations and helping to create a feeling of participation and ownership - showing that science is part of society.
+* It is important to have active and credible scientific voices on environmental and climate issues against a background of rising misinformation.
 * Creating cross disciplinary collaboration between scientists themselves.
 * Engagement with journalists who can then accurately tell stories to broader audiences.